wp-plugins/admin-stylur/README.txt

 == Installation ==

-1. download the plugin
+1. Download the plugin
-2. upload to your “plugins” directory
+2. Upload to your “plugins” directory
-3. celebrate good times.
+3. Celebrate good times

 == Frequently Asked Questions ==